 To learn more about how air abrasion technology may be used to restore your smile, contact our office.

 CAD/CAM makes dental restoration effective and efficient.
 First, any decay is removed from the tooth.
 Next, we take digital images of the tooth using 3D modeling software.
 This 3D model is viewed on a high definition screen as our expert dentist designs the restoration for a precise fit and aesthetically pleasing look.
 Once the final design is complete, the machine crafts the custom restoration from a solid block of ceramic.
 This creates strong and highly durable restorations.
-In about 15 minutes, the restoration will be ready for placement.
-Once bonded in place, it is adjusted and polished for a natural, beautiful look.

 You may be a candidate if you: